XuecaiHu/Meta-SR-Pytorch/README.md

 # Meta-SR
-Meta-SR: A Magnification-Arbitrary Network for Super-Resolution(CVPR2019)(PyTorch)
+Official implementation of **Meta-SR: A Magnification-Arbitrary Network for Super-Resolution(CVPR2019)(PyTorch)

 Our code is built on [EDSR(PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
 # Requirements